turi-mate/deepbirding/README.md

 ### Dataset preprocessing:
 - For the data preprocessing part we applied some data preparing methods and techniques to balance and fit the provided dataset for the model training:
 - Firstly, we analyzed the acquired dataset from two views and applied some changes to the dataset:
-* We inspected the length of the provided datafiles, and we decided that we should filter out those audio data instances that are too short (less than 2 seconds) and that are radically long (more than 1 minute)
+* We inspected the length of the provided datafiles, and we decided that we should filter out those audio data instances that are too short (less than 2 seconds) and that are excessively long (more than 1 minute) for a training sample
-* We made these changes to a new metadata file, so the original provided metadata file is also ramain intact
+* We applied these changes to a new metadata file, so the original provided metadata file is also ramain intact